Rick Benningfield is an old-time horse trainer and farrier with over 50 years' experience.

-Do Horses Enjoy Being Ridden?
+Do Horses Like to Be Ridden?

 Major is trained in Western pleasure, reining, trail, and roping.
 He is definitely an all-around horse for cowboys!
-When we head down the road he watches his surroundings and does not appear to get scared at much of anything.
+When we head down the road, he watches his surroundings and does not appear to get scared at much of anything.

 We Take a Leisurely Ride

 Major has even learned that we are going to do some riding if I am wearing my cowboy hat.
 He will nicker quite loudly when he sees me wearing it!
-Sometimes we just go around the round pen and practice walking, trotting, etc. and certain tasks like the opening and closing of the gate while mounted.
+Sometimes we just go around the round pen and practice walking, trotting, etc., and certain tasks like the opening and closing of the gate while mounted.

-I also lay out some posts and have him step over them at the walk.
+I also lay out some posts and have him step over them on the walk.
 Then I will move them closer and have him step over them.
 I step down in the stirrup on the side where he is stepping because this will shorten his stride.
 If I step down in the opposite stirrup when he takes a step, it will lengthen his stride.
-This is fun but sometimes it becomes difficult to get it right.
+This is fun, but sometimes it becomes difficult to get it right.

 Every Horse Is Different

 So, now the game begins.
 I will start with a black hose about 5–6' long.
 I will lay this piece of a water hose in a serpentine pattern and attempt to walk Apache over it to see what his reaction is.
 This is done in the 50' round pen.
-On the second attempt I will lead him to the hose and let him smell of it.
+On the second attempt, I will lead him to the hose and let him smell it.
 This goes on for a few days until he gains confidence in me.

 In England, they call this sacking out.
 Cowboys just call it “getting the boogers out,” and it does work.
 The horse can't enjoy a good ride if he is scared of his surroundings, but once the fear has been realized to be nothing at all, then he can enjoy a good ride.